Probabilistic AutoRegressive Neural Networks for Accurate Long-range Forecasting: Background

 The classical autoregressive integrated moving average (ARIMA) model, often termed as Box-Jenkins method \cite{box1970distribution}, is one of the most widely used statistical models in the forecasting literature.
-The ARIMA$(p,d,q)$ model comprises three parameters where $p$ and $q$ denote the order of the AR and MA models, and $d$ denotes the order of differencing.
-The mathematical formula of the ARIMA model is given by
+The ARIMA$(p,d,q)$ model comprises three parameters where $p$ and $q$ denote the order of the AR and MA terms, and $d$ denotes the order of differencing.
+The mathematical formulation of the ARIMA model is given by

 where, $y_t$ is the actual time series, $\varepsilon_t$ is the random error at time $t$, and $\alpha_i$ and $\beta_j$ are the model parameters.
 The ARIMA model is constructed using three iterative steps.
 Firstly, we convert a non-stationary series into a stationary one by applying the difference of order $d$.
 Then, once a stationary series is obtained, we select the model parameters $p$ and $q$ from the ACF plot and PACF plot, respectively.
-Finally, we get the ``best fitted" model by analyzing the residuals.
-For practical implementation, a built-in ``auto.arima" function of the ``forecast" package in R statistical software implements ``best fitted'' ARIMA model \cite{hyndman2020package}.
+Finally, we obtain the ``best fitted'' model by analyzing the residuals.